rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/UnmountDiskInput.md

 ### UnmountDiskInput
 Input required to unmount disks.

-- accountId: System.String
+- liveMountId: System.Int64
-  - Customer account name.
+  - Live Mount ID for which disk must be unmounted.
-- mountId: System.String
+- mountIds: list of System.Int64s
-  - Mount ID for which disk must be unmounted.
+  - List of Mount IDs to be unmounted.
-- mountDiskIds: list of System.Strings
+- targetWorkloadId: System.String
-  - List of mounted disk IDs to be unmounted.
+  - Target Workload ID for which disk must be unmounted.